majidypd/GermanArticlePro/policy.md

             "content": "We assume no responsibility or liability for any conflict, damage or dispute that may arise from the use of the App.
 This includes not only advertising-related issues, but any disputes or damages that may occur while using the app.
 The App is provided \"as is\" and we assume no guarantee or liability for its performance or possible consequences of use.", "id": "16",
-            "title": "Limitation of Liability for Conflicts and Damages" }
+            "title": "Limitation of Liability for Conflicts and Damages" },
+        {
+            "id": "17",
+            "title": "Contact",
+            "content": "If you have any questions about these terms of use, the use of the app, the Terms, or the Privacy Policy, you can contact us at germanarticle@gmail.com or using the Support Form provided in the app."
+        },
+        {
+            "content": "21st January, 2024",
+            "id": "0",
+            "title": "Last Update"
+        }
     ]
 }